jacobdensford/jacobdensford.com/fell/playing-the-game.md

 # Playing the Game

+## Tasks and Tests

-Most of the time, you simply say what you do in response to the corrupted land and its inhabitants described by the facilitator.
-Sometimes, rolling dice is unavoidable.
+Most of the time, you simply say what you do in response to the corrupted land and its inhabitants described by the referee.
+Any action you take is a **task**.
+With some tasks, rolling dice is unavoidable.

-## Tests

-Whenever you attempt a **task** you could reasonably accomplish but the outcome is uncertain and potentially dangerous, learn what could go wrong, then roll a **test**.
+Whenever you attempt a task you could reasonably accomplish but the outcome is uncertain and potentially dangerous, learn what could go wrong, then roll a **test**.

 Collect dice: an ability die from your relevant ability and an applicable steel, skill, or spell die if you have one.

-Roll, comparing your highest single die result to the **difficulty number** (or DN), which is usually **4**.
+Roll, comparing your highest single die result to the **difficulty number** (DN), which is usually **4**.
 If you meet or exceed the difficulty number, the test passes.
 Otherwise, the test fails.
 You might still succeed at the task, but there will be trouble.

 **Tests are always dangerous and should be avoided whenever possible.**

-### Dice Ladder

-When a rule, ability, or the game master instructs you to roll your dice a number of steps higher or lower, move up or down the rungs of the **dice ladder**:

-**d4 -> d6 -> d8 -> d10 -> d12**

-### Advantage and Disadvantage
+## Advantage and Disadvantage

 When a situation grants you **advantage,** you may roll your dice one step higher.
 When a situation imposes **disadvantage**, you must roll your dice one step lower.
 Advantages and disadvantages stack and cancel each other out one for one.

+## Dice Ladder

+When a rule or the referee instructs you to roll your dice a number of steps higher or lower, move up or down the rungs of the **dice ladder**:

+**d4 → d6 → d8 → d10 → d12**

+If a die would be lowered below a d4, you cannot roll it.
+If it would be raised above a d12, add a bonus die that begins at the bottom of the ladder.

-### Help
+## Help

-When someone else attempts a test and it makes sense for you to do so, you may **help**.
-Roll an applicable steel, skill, or spell die and add it to their test.
-If they fail their test, trouble is coming for you as well.
+When someone else attempts a task and it makes sense for you to do so, you may **help**.
+If it's a test, roll an applicable steel, skill, or spell die to be included.
+If they fail, trouble is coming for you as well.

-### Contests
+## Contests

-When you test against someone, you each collect dice as normal and roll a **contest**.
+When you attempt a task and someone else opposes you, it's a **contest**.
+You each collect dice as normal for a test, then roll.
 Whoever has the highest single die result wins.
-In a tie, a bigger die beats a smaller one.
+In a tie, a die higher up the ladder beats a lower one.

 ## Turns and Rounds

 Time is tracked in **turns** and **rounds**.
 During a round, everyone takes a turn.

-During an **encounter**, a round lasts long enough for everyone to perform a task and traverse a room--about ten seconds.
+During an **encounter**, a round lasts long enough for everyone to perform a task and traverse a room—about ten seconds.
 Player characters act first and as a group, taking their turns together.
 When surprised, roll an INT contest to determine if you can act during the first round.

-While **exploring**, a round lasts long enough for everyone to perform a few tasks and investigate an area, or to rest--about ten minutes.
+While **exploring**, a round lasts long enough for everyone to perform a few tasks and investigate an area, or to rest—about ten minutes.

-When **traveling**, a round lasts long enough to traverse three miles of easy terrain at a steady pace--about one hour.
+When **traveling**, a round lasts long enough to traverse three miles of easy terrain at a steady pace—about one hour.

+## Hirelings

+**Hirelings** are nonplayer characters (NPCs) you can employ to carry your burdens and assist you in your endeavors.
+Hirelings are created just like player characters with two exceptions: they have d4 in each ability and must roll for HP.
+When performing a relevant task, your hirelings may help just as another player character would.

+Hirelings cost 5 coin per day.
+You may pay 5 additional coin per day to employ a hireling with a higher ability die.
+If not paid upfront, you must roll a WIL contest whenever asking a hireling to do something dangerous.

+You may employ a number of hirelings equal to your WIL.

+## Spells

+To cast a **spell**, either one you've learned or from a scroll, you must roll a WIL test using your spell die.

+Whenever using your spell die, if its result is higher than the result of the test's ability die, take the difference as harm, first to HP, then to WIL.
+If WIL harm is taken in this way and a scroll was used, the scroll is destroyed.

+If a spell is aimed at an unwilling target, they may force a contest to reduce its effects.

+It takes a week and components worth 100 coin to learn a new spell from a scroll or wizened teacher.
+You can know a number of spells equal to your WIL.

 ## Reactions

-When you encounter an NPC who's disposition towards you is not obvious, roll your WIL ability die on the table below to determine their **reaction**.
+When you encounter an NPC whose disposition towards you is not obvious, roll your WIL on the table below to determine their **reaction**.

 Roll|Reaction
 :--|--: